HrvojeLesar/kekov_soundboard_v2/backend_api/README.md

 ### File upload
 **POST** `/files/upload`
 - Uploaded files require to be audio files.
-- Returns a json array of uploaded files.
-Successfully uploaded files return with their valid data, failed files are marked with `uploaded: false` in the array.
+- Returns a json array of uploaded files in order they were sent to in form-multipart.
+Files that have failed have no `sound_file` field and `uploaded` field is set to false.

 **GET** `/files/public`
 - Supports query params: `search_query, page, limit` (Upper limit is 200 files).